What You'll Learn

 Now we will look at finding "the needle in the haystack."
 The basic approach to GEE is to add an image collection that brings in every image, then to filter the collection until you find the exact image you're interested in.

-Results from filtering by date Comment out the Map.addLayer for winter imagery before moving on.
+Results from filtering by date - down to thousands of images Comment out the Map.addLayer for winter imagery before moving on.

 Commented out winter imagery code -